Angus Innes: Biography

 Innes was reelected in 1986, helped by the fact that his National opponent forgot to submit the required paperwork in time.
-In January 1988, he became leader of the Liberal party, taking over from William Knox.
+In January 1988, he became leader of the Liberal Party, taking over from William Knox.

 Innes led the Liberals into the 1989 election.
-He hoped to recover some ground, but was well aware that if the Nationals lost significant ground in South East Queensland, many seats that could have theoretically been within striking distance for the Liberals could have fallen to Labor.
+He hoped to recover some ground, but was well aware that if the Nationals lost significant ground in South East Queensland, many seats that could have theoretically been within striking distance for the Liberals could fall to Labor.
 At that election, while the Liberals picked up a four percent swing, they actually lost two seats due in part to a massive Labor surge in Brisbane.
 Labor took all but five seats in the capital, allowing it to win government after 32 years in opposition.
-Innes retired from parliament soon afterwards.
+Innes himself was nearly swept up in this massive Labor wave; his majority in Sherwood plunged from a comfortably safe 17.7 percent to a marginal 3.9 percent.
+He retired from politics soon afterwards.